ARISE

 06

-The next stage of evidence is prospective.
+The next stage of evidence will be prospective.

 Chapter 3

-System conditions stand between capability and value
+System-level conditions can stand between capability and value

 07